bluefireteam/bitmap/README.md

 ### Isolates

-Most of the manipulations on the bitmap takes a really long time to be completed.
+Most of the manipulations on the bitmap take a long time to be completed.
 That's is because they have to iterate on every item of the bitmap.
 A picture with 400px width and height will generate a list 640000 integers.
 This is heavy computation.
 Those can be expensive.
-Sou you may use [Isolates](https://www.didierboelens.com/2019/01/futures---isolates---event-loop/) there to free the ui thread from all of this work.
+Sou you may use [Isolates](https://www.didierboelens.com/2019/01/futures---isolates---event-loop/) there to free the UI thread from all of this work.

 Check the [example app](https://github.com/renancaraujo/bitmap), where the transformations are applied through the compute function.